pola-rs/polars/README.md

 Rust crate `polars` itself.
 However, both the Python package and the Python module are named `polars`, so you can `pip install polars` and `import polars`.

-## Use custom Rust function in Python?
+## Using custom Rust functions in Python

 Extending Polars with UDFs compiled in Rust is easy.
 We expose PyO3 extensions for `DataFrame` and `Series` data structures.
 See more in https://github.com/pola-rs/pyo3-polars.

 ## Going big...

 Do you expect more than 2^32 (~4.2 billion) rows?
-Compile Polars with the `bigidx` feature flag.

-Or for Python users, install `pip install polars-u64-idx`.
+Compile Polars with the `bigidx` feature flag or, for Python users, install `pip install polars-u64-idx`.

-Don't use this unless you hit the row boundary, as the default build of Polars is faster and consumes less memory.
+(Don't use this unless you hit the row boundary; the default build of Polars is faster and consumes less memory).

 ## Legacy